MonicaG176/Concentrationmemorygame/README.md

 Overall Logic of the Game

-Pages will show and guide the players to the gameboard to start Player will clock on timer inorder to begin.
+- Pages will show and guide the players to the gameboard to start
+- Player will clock on timer inorder to begin.
-Player will begin the game by clicking on a block/card Player will click on a different card, after analyzing the first one PLayer will see if the card matches with another block selected!
+- Player will begin the game by clicking on a block/card
+- Player will click on a different card, after analyzing the first one
+- PLayer will see if the card matches with another block selected!
-Once a match the Card will stay front up untill all cards are finished Once the timer has finished, the players game will be stopped or won The Play Again Button will appear and player has the choice to start over and beat their time!
+- Once a match the Card will stay front up untill all cards are finished
+- Once the timer has finished, the players game will be stopped or won
+- The Play Again Button will appear and player has the choice to start over and beat their time!
-The Play Again will shuffle and restart the game
+- The Play Again will shuffle and restart the game

 State of the Game:
 A Gameboard! with blocks/cards.

 Variables:
-blocks
+- blocks
-Timer
+- Timer
-Start over button
+- Start over button
+- Sign in Board
+- Choose Animal or Insect button